braydentang1/NHLPlayoffs/README.md

 # NHLPlayoffs
 A model that aims to predict the outcome of a NHL playoff series before the first game is played.

-With the addition of the 2019 playoff data of Round 1; log loss sits at 0.66352 with a 95% confidence interval given by via.
-Bootstrapping: [0.65816, 0.66861]
+With the addition of the 2019 playoff data up to Round 2; log loss sits at 0.66519 with a 95% confidence interval given by via.
+Bootstrapping: [0.65699, 0.67245].

 Using only 2018 and older data, log loss is 0.6542 with a 95% confidence interval given by via.
-10,000 Bootstrap Samples: [0.64575, 0.66168].
+Bootstrapping: [0.64575, 0.66168].
 2019 data makes the model perform worse, on average.

 ![Alt text](https://github.com/braydentang1/NHLPlayoffs/blob/master/Histogram.jpeg)